Out of Bounds Review – What’s new?

 What is the Tool?
 Out of Bounds Review

 Even with the best efforts to anticipate and mitigate project risks, sometimes projects go off the rails.
-And when that happens, more times than not, its difficult to get the team refocused and back on track.
+And when that happens, more times than not, its difficult to get the project team members refocused, identify the project objectives, and back on track.
 There is often ambiguity around who makes the decisions that resets the course of the team, and result is lost time, inefficiency, confusion and frustration.
 The Out of Bounds Review is a simple tool that provides a team the mechanism to quickly conduct a root cause analysis, evaluate alternatives, and then recommend a remedy to the project decision makers..